dagger/dagger/docs/current/guides/194031-kubernetes.md

 ## Introduction

-This guide outlines how to run and connect to the Dagger Engine on Kubernetes.
+This guide outlines how to run, and connect to, the Dagger Engine on Kubernetes.

 ## Assumptions